Klipper3d/klipper/docs/Config_Reference.md

 #   define the stepper position in the chain and the total chain length.
 #   Position 1 corresponds to the stepper that connects to the MOSI signal.
 #   The default is to not use an SPI daisy chain.
+#tmc_frequency: 13200000
+#   Configure if an external clock oscillator is connected to the TMC driver
+#   clock input.
 #interpolate: True
 #   If true, enable step interpolation (the driver will internally
 #   step at a rate of 256 micro-steps).
 This interpolation does